FOSI: Hybrid First and Second Order Optimization: Related Work

-Other optimization approaches for stochastic settings involve the use of sub-sampling of $f^i$ functions and constructing an approximation of the Hessian based on the gradients of these functions at each iteration~\cite{10.1007/s10107-018-1346-5,10.5555/3157382.3157434}.
+Other optimization approaches for stochastic settings involve the use of sub-sampling of $f^i$ functions and constructing an approximation of the Hessian based on the gradients of these functions at each iteration~\citep{10.1007/s10107-018-1346-5,10.5555/3157382.3157434}.
 However, these methods are limited to functions with only a few thousand parameters.
-CurveBall~\cite{henriques2019small} interleaves conjugate-gradient steps and weight updates, resulting in Heavy-Ball's update step with additional curvature information.
-Note that CurveBall is limited to improving Heavy-Ball.

-Finally, while these works propose a single improved optimizer, FOSI is a meta-optimizer that improves the performance of a base first-order optimizer.
+Hessian-free optimization methods~\citep{martens2010deep, martens2011learning, frantar2021m} rely on conjugate gradient to incorporate second order information, which while more efficient than Lanczos in terms of memory, it still often requires many steps to converge and is more sensitive to noise.
+Finally, while these works propose a single improved optimizer, FOSI is a meta-optimizer.